-A simplified acquisition, also known as a small purchase, refers to a procurement process for acquiring goods or services where the total value falls within a range that is higher than a micro-purchase but still below a set threshold that varies by regulation or organizational policy.
+Simplified acquisition procedures refer to the process for acquiring goods or services where the total value is higher than a micro-purchase but still below CVCOG's Simplified Acquisition Threshold (SAT).
 Simplified acquisitions are designed to streamline procurement procedures for transactions that are relatively low in value and complexity.
 This approach allows for less formal and more efficient procurement processes, while still maintaining oversight and ensuring competitive practices.

-Simplified acquisitions or small purchases must be completed by the Procurement Department unless authorized by the Executive Director or their designee.
+Simplified acquisitions must be completed by the Procurement Department unless otherwise authorized by the Executive Director or their designee.